ApryseSDK/pdftron-react-native/README.md

 bool, optional, default to false on Android, true on iOS

 If true, stylus will act as a pen in pan mode, otherwise it will act as finger
+##### multiTabEnabled
+bool, optional, default to false

+If true, viewer will show multiple tabs for documents opened.
 ##### followSystemDarkMode
 bool, optional, Android only, default to true